UnkwUsr/dalarma/README.md

 # dalarma

-`dalarma` is a simple, but powerful cli tool for setting timer, which, after timeout, will block your screen to force you to get up from the computer and do some thing.
+`dalarma` is a simple, but powerful cli tool for setting timers, which, after timeout, will block your screen (by default for 15 seconds) to force you to get up from the computer and do some thing.

+### Why would I want to block my screen and force me for anything?

+Imagine you cooking something in oven, and you need to wait for 1 hour until it is done.
+If you seat at computer, you can very easily miss the time and then your food is crapped.
+With `dalarma` you can set timer for 1 hour, which after expiring will block your screen (for 15 seconds), so you have to get up and check oven.

+### Why no way for easy skip/postpone?

+When you do really interesting task and have some experience with such timers, you actually getting training yourself to automatically/mindlessly postpone/skip another one timer alarm, thinking like "ahgh, I'm almost finished this fancy algorithm, let me just done it in 2 minutes and I'll check these oven", which can result in many postpones in a row, so you know what will happen with your food in oven...

 ## Requirements